 Peace Arch – Just because your GPS say to go straight up or down the I-5 Corridor you should give some thought to using the Pacific Highway Truck Crossing which is only a mile away and always has less wait time.

-Below are current and past years advisories for Victoria Day issued by the Canadian Border Services Agency.
+Below are past years advisories for Victoria Day issued by the Canadian Border Services Agency.
 We cannot say if past trends will hold up, but these serve as a useful guide.
 All of these peak periods are for traffic entering Canada.

 For Frances – Peak traffic – between 2 p.m. and 6p.m. on Thursday and Friday when border wait times may exceed 30 minutes; and between 2 p.m. and 9 p.m. on Monday, when border wait times may exceed 45 minutes.

 Pigeon River – Victoria Day weekend marks the start of the fishing season in Northwestern Ontario, which means there are likely many people from the United States who will be headed to Canada.
 Peak traffic – Friday evening, and on Saturday morning.
 Also between 4 p.m. and 7 p.m. on Sunday, and between 11 a.m. and 6 p.m. on Monday , when border wait times may exceed 30 minutes.